Selling a House ‘As Is’: How Much Money You Stand to Lose — and Why

 • An as-is home in good condition typically garners higher offer pricing, percentage-wise, than a property that requires extensive work.
 Buyers today prefer turnkey homes over fixer-upper deals.

-• If substantial damage to the home exists, including severe deficiencies that “affect the safety, soundness, or structural integrity,” a mortgage lender may not approve a loan on the property.
+• If there’s substantial damage to the home, including severe deficiencies that “affect the safety, soundness, or structural integrity,” a mortgage lender may not approve a loan on the property.
 The lender would require repairs prior to issuing the loan.
-Otherwise, the seller would need a cash offer to sell the home as is.
+Otherwise, selling house as is for cash may be a wiser move.

 • Location matters for any home sale, and you can expect to receive a stronger as-is offer if your home’s location has desirable qualities for buyers.
 Example elements of a great location include a picturesque view, a quiet street, or a high-ranking school district.